 Instead of Bulky Shoes …

 Another way to avoid overpacking is by packing a multifunctional boot like Cole Haan’s Newburg Chelsea boot.
 The waterproof material, classic style, and sturdy traction make it functional, yet the small heel dresses it up.
-For men, the waterproof Phil Chukka boot from Forsake has good traction and works just as well in the city as it does on hiking trails.
+For men, the water-resistant Phil Chukka boot from Forsake has good traction and works just as well in the city as it does on hiking trails.

 Instead of Fabrics That Are Hurting the Environment …

-Pack warm and naturally insulating layers from more innovative fabrics that aren’t itchy or made from icky chemicals.
+Pack warm and naturally insulating layers from innovative fabrics that aren’t itchy or made from unhealthy chemicals.
 Kora’s Xenolith Sweater is a useful mid-layering piece that comes in both a men’s and women’s style.
 Using yak and merino wool, as well as Polartec Alpha (an alternative to down), this will be your warmest layer.

 Smartwool is another brand that strives to use sustainable materials, like merino wool, that are moisture-wicking, self-insulating, and even cooling (when needed).
 Merino wool fabric is ideal for a base layer, but it’s also useful in hats, scarves, gloves, and socks.